-SOURDOUGH FAQ
+SOURDOUGH FAQS

 Sourdough refers to the natural leavening process that has been used to bake bread throughout much of history, before the invention of commercial yeast.
 Instead of adding commercial yeast, sourdough bread is leavened with a natural sourdough “starter.”